ashwinkumarm/mlAlgorithms/readme.md

  Accuracy for test data set for eachc K and C will be printed.

  ## Constructing a Bayesian Network Model
- To cosntruct a Bayesian Network model, we need to construct Info Gain Matrix for each edges and pass through a model which finds the maximum spanning tree.
+ To construct a Bayesian Network model, we need to construct Info Gain Matrix for each edges and pass through a model which finds the maximum spanning tree.
 We have used matlab inbuit method to construct maximum spanning tree.

 Algorithm for constructing Info Gain Matrix is shown below: